Maine Earthquake Questions and Answers

 Therefore, we can say that the types of stresses that generate frequent, deep, and large earthquakes near plate boundaries are not affecting New England.
 The stresses here, though significant, seem to be smaller, and more broadly distributed through the crust.
-Precise measurement of earth surface movements by NASA shows that the earth's crust in the eastern U.S. is all moving the same way, whereas different parts of crust in southern California are moving in different directions.
+Precise measurement of earth surface movements by the National Geodetic Survey (NGS) shows that the earth's crust in the eastern U.S. is all moving the same way, whereas different parts of crust in southern California are moving in different directions.

 Q3.
 What are the chances of having an earthquake in Maine?
 Back

 Small earthquakes are common in Maine.
 In a typical year, Maine has several small earthquakes, most of which are too small to feel but a few of which may be felt locally.
 On the other hand, larger earthquakes have been few and far between and have a very small chance of occurring in any given year.